 4. Marsha enjoyed the _______ of playing poker.

 5. Marsha looked at her bank account and realized it was _______ she win a poker game.

 6. Marsha tried to _______ by watching television, but it didn’t stop her from worrying about the Martian attack.

 7. The Martians had an interesting _______, which was teaching humans to do tricks.

 1. pass time 2. pastime 3. past time 4. pastime 5. past time 6. pass time 7. pastime

-Erin Servais is a copy editor and copywriter at Dot and Dash LLC, a publishing services company focusing on independent and self-publishing authors and other entrepreneurs.
+Erin Servais is a book editor and author coach at Dot and Dash LLC, a publishing services company focusing on independent and self-publishing authors.
 Learn more about hiring her for your next project: dotanddashllc.com.